 - ICH M2 eCTD Specification

 - EU Module 1 Specification

-- Relevant ICH and EU Q&A docs
+- · Relevant ICH and EU Q&A and guidelines

-Annex 1 contains links to the currently approved version of these documents.
+Annex 1 contains links to the currently approved version of these documents and other useful references.

 Typically, an eCTD application will cover all dosage forms and strengths of a product.
-In the centralised procedure, this will be equivalent to all dosage forms and strengths covered by an EMA application number (e.g. EMEA/H/C/000123).
-In MRP/DCP, a single eCTD application should preferably be used for the procedure.
-However if an applicant decides not to apply for all strengths and dosage forms in every member state in the procedure, the possibility of having one eCTD application per strength/dosage form should be considered.
-Applicants should carefully consider what an eCTD application should cover before submitting the first sequence, as the choice could have implications for workload for the lifespan of the product.
-For example, if the applicant decides to have one eCTD per strength or dosage form, it is expected that each of these eCTD applications will be maintained individually, such that submission of a single sequence that covers more than one strength or dosage form will no longer be possible if very good reasons are not presented for a change over.
-In these rare cases, please contact the NCA/RMS/EMA concerned at an early planning stage.
+In the Centralised Procedure, this will be equivalent to all dosage forms and strengths covered by an EMA application number (e.g. EMEA/H/C/000123).
+In MRP/DCP, a single eCTD should preferably be used for the full procedure covered by a procedure number (e.g. SE/H/0014/001-003).
+However, if an applicant decides not to apply for all strengths and dosage forms in every member state in the procedure, the possibility of having one eCTD application per strength/dosage form could be considered but is normally not recommended.
+Applicants should carefully consider what an eCTD application should cover before submitting the first sequence, as the choice could have implications for the workload for the entire lifespan of the product.
+For example, if the applicant decides to have one eCTD per strength or dosage form, it is expected that each of these eCTD applications will be maintained individually, such that submission of a single sequence that covers more than one strength or dosage form will not be possible.
+In rare cases where a change is needed, please contact the NCA/RMS/EMA concerned at an early planning stage.